vladsaveliev/sequana/sequana/pipelines/quality_control/README.rst

 :Overview: Quality control, trimming (adapter removal) and taxonomic overview
 :Input: A set of FastQ (paired of single-end)
 :Output: fastqc, cleanup FastQ files
-:Config file requirements:
-    - bwa_mem: remove a phix or another reference if provided
-    - kraken: a Kraken database (see sequana documentation)
-    - adapters: files or experimental design

 Usage
 ~~~~~~~